hallechan/hallechan/README.md

 <div align="left">
 <br><br>

   I like to spritz everything I create in black, white, red, and pink.
-I aspire to work in *Human-Computer Interaction* and *Product Design*, fortifying user-centered designs for a society in higher spirits.
-Also, I code sometimes.
+I aspire to work in *Human-Computer Interaction* and *Design Engineering*, fortifying user-centered designs for a society in higher spirits.
+Also, I code.

   <div align="center">
 <h4>languages & tools:</h4>